This page is designed to answer the following questions:

 If an individual’s identity is suppressed, this can directly affect their self-image and lower their self-esteem.

-For example, if an individual likes punk music but is told that they cannot dye their hair green, they may feel as though they are unable to express themselves and cannot have the self-image that they want.
+For example, if an individual likes punk rock music but is told that they cannot dye their hair green, they may feel as though they are unable to express themselves and cannot have the self-image that they want.
 This can then have the knock-on effect that their self-esteem is lowered because they feel that they cannot be themselves.